 Download Program Matrix

-These one hour presentations focus on faculty development topics and include concepts from a variety of education perspectives, linking education research with practice.
-Presentations are video and web-cast and past rounds are archived on this site.
+Best Practice in Education Rounds (BPER) are one-hour presentations focused on faculty development topics and include concepts from a variety of education perspectives, linking education research with practice.
+Presentations are held in person at Li Ka Shing Knowledge Institute or via webinar as a group at a local hospital site, or via personal computer or smartphone.
+All past rounds are archived on this site.
 Our rounds are an accredited group learning activity as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada.
-They are also an accredited group learning activities as defined by the College of Family Physicians and Surgeons.
+They are also an accredited group learning activity as defined by the College of Family Physicians of Canada.

 BPER is co-sponsored and organized by our Centre and The Wilson Centre.
 Presentations originate from St. Michael's Hospital and are video-cast to various GTA locations.